Date of birth

 Forde appeared 21 times for the Molineux-club and took in a loan spell with Scunthorpe United and by this time had been capped by his native Republic of Ireland at U19 and U21 level before leaving to join Midlands neighbours Walsall in 2014.

-The Irishman impressed during his time at the Bescot Stadium despite his tender years and has made over 60 appearances for the Saddlers, playing an instrumental role in the Saddlers push for promotion last season.
+The Irishman impressed during his time at the Bescot Stadium despite his tender years and has made over 60 appearances for the Saddlers, playing an instrumental role in the Saddlers' push for promotion.

-He netted his first goal for the Millers in only his second game in a League Cup tie against Morecambe, going on to make 34 appearances in his debut season.
+He netted his first goal for the Millers in only his second game in a League Cup tie against Morecambe, going on to make 34 appearances in his debut season in The Championship.

-He netted further goals against Brentford and Wigan.
+He netted further goals against Brentford and Wigan but the Millers were relegated.